<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <description><![CDATA[<p>A Tiny Miracle of Engineering At the Los Gatos Birdwatcher, we spend our time talking with customers about backyard birds, wild bird feeding, and the joy of birdwatching in Los Gatos and beyond.
 But behind every chickadee, hummingbird, or grosbeak you see at your feeder begins something extraordinary: an egg.
 A bird&#8217;s egg is one [&#8230;]</p>

 <p>The post <a href="https://losgatosbirdwatcher.com/what-is-an-egg/">What Is an Egg?
-A Tiny Miracle of Nature</a> first appeared on <a href="https://losgatosbirdwatcher.com">LosGatosBirdWatcher.com</a>.</p>]]></description>
+Facts About Birds, Nature, and New Life</a> first appeared on <a href="https://losgatosbirdwatcher.com">LosGatosBirdWatcher.com</a>.</p>]]></description>

 </item>